nprapps/nprapps.github.com/_posts/2018-02-16-summer-2018-photo-internship.markdown

 ---
-layout: redirect
+layout: post
-redirect_url: /2018/02/16/summer-2018-photo-internship.html
-title: "What makes a great photo editing intern (Apply now for Spring 2018!)"
+title: "What makes a great photo editing intern (Apply now for summer 2018!)"
 description: "What we're looking for in a photo editing intern on the NPR Visuals team."
 author: Emily Bogle
 email: